7RU7H/Archive/Brain-Hacking/Problem-Solving/Rabbitholes.md

 # Rabbitholes

+Due to Rabbitholes being a concept tied *personally* to OSCP.
+This page is about dealing with them.
+Unlike many detractor of Offensive Security's  fame or infamy regarding OSCP specifically -  **authorial opinion**: think that approach is probably the best and only way to measure some problem solving skills.
+That those that detract do not move beyond to understand why someone would cause you this much pain for something that you want so much hurts.
+It hurts everyone.
+These thinking skills that are probably required for those that want to go much further than OSCP, which I do, but I understand why other don't.
+For some it is a milestone and endpoint not midpoint or starting point probably more because of where they are in life and how much effort it represent to them relatively.
+I spent a long time investing the why to actually to be good.
+It was and still is very painful.
+I think the problem is clarity of how to approach understanding this subject matter.
+I also think that the raw pain and struggle  is something I would one day need to teach my children.
+Without charging them X amount of money for the privilege and escalating the act of problem solving to be fun, cross-domain and applicable to their personal development.
+Without being puzzles are fun with Pavlovs dog treats are flag.txt for cleaning your room.
+With just the truest distilled understanding, knowledge and practice without the degree of suffering like the OSCP.

+- Investing in the correct amount of noting for the job:
+	- Labs are not exams, boxes are not labs, a box is not the exam
+	- You can have too much in some areas
+	- And not enough in others
+- Do Proving Ground Machines that are OSCP level, by being old exam machines then:
+1. Make or theorise (graph out each step) a boxes as if you were making the exam
+	- Find your weaknesses
+		- Can you port forward in various ways and receive shells?
+		- Do you understand OWASP top 10 in context of OSCP like exam machine
+		- Do understand the difference in ahcking AD and boot2root
+		- Do you understand why multiple ultimately failing paths are failing path before or during and why the way you approach a machine is not going to get you flags
+	- Understand how to troll educationally from a:
+		- Are those doing my OSCP like box doing noting, understand when to pivot to another box or route to a flag not fixating on a path or piece information

+This is probably the best explanation I have found other than having to figure out for myself.
 >[Rabbitholes Guide from ChrisPritchard - Aquinas's OSCP Guide](https://github.com/ChrisPritchard/ctf-writeups/blob/master/oscp-guide.md):
  >- If you are on a 20 or 25 pt box and it has a website at port 80 with a file named 'creds' in it.
 Thats pretty obviously a red herring.
 > - you get access to something and immediately hit a wall: e.g. a database that you get creds to, but once in, the db has no tables of note, and your account has no privileges